Using Persistent Variables

 Set the Variable Action field.

 None (default).
-The test will not be using persistent variables.
+The test will not use persistent variables.
 All variables set in the test are only global to the current test execution.

 Read.
 The test can only read persistent variables from existing persistent variables in the PTF test database.